markybuilds/nba-stat-projections/memory-bank/activeContext.md

 - Developed daily data update script for automated projections.
 - Added monitoring configuration with Prometheus.
 - Created comprehensive deployment documentation.
+- Implemented WebSocket server for real-time updates of projections.
+- Created notification system for broadcasting projection updates.
+- Added WebSocket integration with daily data update process.
+- Updated backend structure to support real-time functionality.
+- Implemented WebSocket client for the frontend application.
+- Created WebSocket context provider for managing connections and notifications.
+- Added toast notifications for real-time updates.
+- Implemented real-time data hooks for games and projections.
+- Updated games, game details, and dashboard pages to use real-time data.
+- Added visual indicators for live data connections.
+- Implemented date filtering with live updates for game schedules.
+- Created scheduler service using APScheduler for automated tasks.
+- Developed CLI tool for administrators to manage scheduled tasks.
+- Updated Kubernetes CronJob configuration to use the scheduler CLI.
+- Added health check endpoint for monitoring scheduler status.
+- Created service documentation for the scheduler.

 ## Implementation Notes